 Our staff members ensure that youth protection laws are followed.
-It is against the law for under-18s to buy or to consume alcohol in public places.
-It is also against the law for under-18s to buy cigarettes or tobacco.
-For all under 16s it is against the law to smoke in public places.
+It is against the law for under 18s to buy or to consume alcohol.
+It is also against the law for under 18s to buy cigarettes or vapes.
+For all under 18s it is against the law to smoke.
 In our IP Centres we have a strict ‘No Alcohol’ and ‘No Smoking’ policy on campus.

 How much pocket money should I bring?

-That depends on what you would like to do during your holidays.
-We recommend having a budget for treats, such as ice cream or soft drinks.
+That depends on what you would like to do during your stay.
+We recommend having a budget for treats, such as ice cream or soft drinks but also note that some activities have an additional fee.
 If you want to go shopping, you should bring along some extra money.
-Surveys indicate that our guests usually take around £100.00 for a two week stay.
+Surveys indicate that our guests usually take around £150.00 for a two week stay.